buildbot/buildbot/master/docs/developer/stats-service.rst

         It is a dict of key-value pairs.

       An abstract method that needs to be implemented by every child class of this class.
-      Not doing so will result result in a ``TypeError`` when starting Buildbot.
+      Not doing so will result in a ``TypeError`` when starting Buildbot.

 .. py:class:: buildbot.statistics.storage_backends.influxdb_client.InfluxStorageService

-   `InfluxDB`_ is a distributed, time series database that employs a key-value pair storage system.
+   `InfluxDB`_ is a distributed time series database that employs a key-value pair storage system.

    This class is a Buildbot client to the InfluxDB storage backend.
    It is available in the configuration as ``statistics.InfluxStorageService``.